Explore Wild New York

 Most of the West Branch consists of fast-flowing runs.
 Large pools are uncommon here, but a few sizeable pools are created along the stream by fallen trees and woody debris.
 Some of these pools, such as the one shown here, are quite large for a stream of this size.

 Numerous springs in Bucktooth State Forest help to keep at least some sections of this stream suitable for trout.
 The water pouring out of this spring was ice cold and flowed into Bucktooth Run.
-Even if they don't affect the entire stream, springs can create localized refuges for trout in otherwise inhospitable water.
+Even if they don't affect the entire stream, springs can create localized refugia for trout in otherwise inhospitable water.
 But because this can cause trout to congregate in a small area, this will benefit the fish only if they can also find protection from predators.

 Resource Map